 This really began the slogan that Andrew Grant Diamond Center uses to this day: “One Store Specializing in One Thing… Quality!”.
 True then, and true today.
 This began the time when almost all repair and setting was now done in the store, written appraisal services were offered for insurance purposes, and all fine jewelry needs could be found in one place.

 In 1985, Robert took over as president of the company and continued to grow the store.
 Over the years, the downtown section of Westfield, where the store had been located since its founding, had changed considerably.
 Robert made the decision in 1997 to take the store out of the downtown district, and move it to East Main Street in Westfield.
-The store would flourish in this location until December 31, 2010.
+The store would flourish in this location until December 31, 2010, when the building was torn down as the plaza expanded.
 Robert spent the next couple months searching for a new location where the store could grow even more.
 On June 28, 2011 Robert opened the doors to a newly remodeled, fresh, clean space on Southwick Road in Westfield.
 With a much larger layout and plenty of room for expansion, this new storefront was able to carry Andrew Grant Diamond Center into 2021 with continued success.
-On February 27, 2021 Andrew Grant Diamond Center closed its’ Westfield presence after over 61 years, when Robert Grant retired and made the move to Bronson, Florida.
+On February 27, 2021 Andrew Grant Diamond Center closed its’ Westfield presence after over 61 years, and Robert Grant made the move to Bronson, Florida.

-Robert Grant continues to be involved with the jewelry industry, even in retirement.
-The business name has been changed to Robert K Grant Jewelers, and we are continuing to evolve and grow.
+Robert Grant continues to be involved with the jewelry industry, even without a store front.
+The business name has been changed to Robert K Grant Jewelers, and still continues to evolve and grow.